risecourse/dave2020cell/README.md

 To launch the program from stand-alone NEURON software, in a bash terminal, enter:
     `nrngui mosinit66.hoc`

 Once the NEURON program launches, it will open several windows and control dialogs.
+1. Find the small window with buttons for SINGLE, DOUBLE, and ALPHA.
+Click one of the buttons to select the synapse model type
-Find the _RunControl_ and push _Init & Run_ to run the simulation and see results on the graph.
+2. Find the **RunControl** panel and push **Init & Run** to run the simulation and see results on the graph.
+3. In the upper left corner of the graph window, click the square to show a menu and then select View > View = Plot to zoom into the plotted results

 ### NEURON+Python in Spyder